-Bronze grills, located under the windows, hide the radiators.
+The radiators are hidden by Bronze grills, located under the windows.

-On the north wall, behind each stairway, is a limestone mullioned window of stained \$lass.
+On the north wall, behind each stairway, is a limestone mullioned window of stained glass.
 Each window has twenty lights and each light is a design in colors.
 The designs are reproductions of the seals and coats of arms of the original colonies, the colonizing countries, and the different seals adopted by Massachusetts.
 Some subjects are repeated in the two windows.
 In order that the designs might be accurate, copies of many of the originals were secured in Europe.
 Each light measures twenty by forty-two inches.
 The east stairway is a Massachusetts window; the west is Colonial.